 Often, problems can be solved by removing add-ons and peripherals, and then trying booting again.
-Internal modems, sound cards, and Plug-n-Play devices can be especially problematic.

 If you have a large amount of memory installed in your machine, more than 512M, and the installer hangs when booting the kernel, you may need to include a boot argument to limit the amount of memory the kernel sees, such as mem=512m.